 Proctoring Final Exams: The state requires that your 60 Hour Salesperson final course exam be proctored.
 You’ll need to schedule an appointment with an online proctor in advance.
 You can find full details of the proctoring process here.
 Upon passing the final course exam you will be asked to sign an affidavit verifying your identity as the student who completed the course and the final course exam.
 The 6-Hour Reciprocal course does not require the final exam to be proctored.

-Licensing Exam: The licensing exam is administered by PSI.
+Licensing Exam: The licensing exam is administered by Pearson VUE.
 Registration for the state licensing exam is an entirely separate process from proctoring for your course final exam.
-For instructions to register for your state licensing exam and further information, please click here.
+For instructions to register for your state licensing exam with Pearson VUE and further information, please click here.

 Expiration Date of Course: The CE Shop’s Pre-Licensing courses expire one year after the date of purchase.
 The CE Shop will allow students to purchase a new course at a 50% discount of the current retail price of the new course.
 Each individual course will have an expiration date listed in the student’s account.